-The Australasian Society of Lifestyle Medicine (ASLM) and partner organisations are proud to invite you to attend ‘Enhancing health, Evolving care‘, the third international conference on Lifestyle Medicine in science, health policy and clinical practice to be held in Australasia.
+The Australasian Society of Lifestyle Medicine (ASLM) and partner organisations are proud to invite you to attend the fourth international conference on Lifestyle Medicine in science, health policy and clinical practice to be held in Australasia.

 With not one, but three leading lights of Lifestyle Medicine to guide you through the feast of options, our Masters of Ceremonies Dr Caroline West, Dr Darren Morton and Dr Joanna McMillan will keep you moving, laughing, singing and dancing!